The annual Vice-Chancellor's Awards for Excellence in Teaching recognise exceptional teaching practice by individuals and teams across the University.

-Each winner (either individual or team) is presented with a Certificate of Excellence in Teaching and receive a prize of $5000 to be used to further enhance teaching excellence within the university.
+Each winner (either individual or team) is presented with a Certificate and receives a prize of $5000.

 Submitting an Application

-- Read the guidelines carefully for eligibility requirements and information about the awards.
+- Read the guidelines and the following advice carefully for eligibility requirements and information about the awards.

 Advice for Applicants

-All nominees for the Vice-Chancellor's Excellence in Teaching Awards will be assessed on the evidence they provide in relation to the following five criteria (8 A4 pages maximum):
+All nominees for the Vice-Chancellor's Awards for Excellence in Teaching will be assessed on the evidence they provide in relation to the following four criteria:

-1. Approaches to teaching that influence, motivate and inspire students to learn
+- Approaches to teaching and the support of learning that influence, motivate and inspire students to learn.

-2. Development of curricula and resources that reflect a command of the field
+- Development of curricula, resources or services that reflect a command of the field.

-a. extent to which the claims for excellence are supported by formal and informal evaluation
+- extent to which the claims for excellence are supported by formal and informal evaluation;

-b. extent of creativity, imagination or innovation, irrespective of whether the approach involves traditional learning environments or technology-based developments
+- extent of creativity, imagination or innovation, irrespective of whether the approach involves traditional learning environments or technology-based developments; and

-c. information contained in Student Feedback Questionnaires, references and selected teaching materials submitted by the nominee.
+- information contained in student and peer feedback, references and selected teaching materials submitted by the nominee.

-Supporting material may include printed material, online resources, audio, video or other media files.
+Supporting material of up to 10 pages may include printed material, online resources, audio, video or other media files.
 Applicants are advised to ensure the relevance of the supporting material is made clear in the written statement.